 A project management office should be positioned in the company’s upper echelons.
 This has several advantages, among them that the right project-related information reaches top management and the key decision-makers.

 Vice versa, it also helps ensure that the demands of the key decision-makers are communicated to everyone involved in, and affected by, the projects.

 The appropriate roles, processes, and tools must be implemented to ensure that this happens.

-The number of team members work in the project management office depends on the size of the project environment and the scope of its activities.
+The number of team members working in the project management office depends on the size of the project environment and the scope of its activities.

-“The PMO should give every stakeholder in a multi-project environment the reassurance that everything is under control.”
+“The PMO should give every stakeholder in a multi-project environment the good feeling that everything is under control.”
 (Johann Strasser)Click to tweet

-The project management office thereby provides a degree of satisfaction in the multi-project landscape that would not exist without its efforts.
+The project management office therefore provides a degree of satisfaction in the multi-project landscape that would not exist without its efforts.

 Here is a list of the possible arguments for having a PMO and the added value it provides.
 These give the stakeholders confidence in the success of the projects.